EslamAsHhraf/Captain-Hook/README.md

 <ul>
 <li>
-Arm is response for transfer food to heater and deliver for user
+Arm is response for transfer food to heater and deliver for user.
 </li>
 <li>
-Arm has hook which make him can carry colander which contain food
+Arm has hook which make him can carry colander which contain food.
 </li>
 <li>
-<a href="https://github.com/EslamAsHhraf/Captain-Hook/blob/main/Arm/Arm.ino">Arm Code</a>
+<a href="https://github.com/EslamAsHhraf/Captain-Hook/blob/main/Arm/Arm.ino">Arm Code.</a>
 </li>
 <li>
 Consists of 2 Stepper motor